Skip to main content

 How are usernames created on the remote server?

 Pangolin derives the remote username from your Pangolin identity (the part before @).
 If that name is already taken in the organization, a numeric suffix is added until it is unique.
-The user is created with a home directory and can be added to sudoers as configured by your organization.

 How does Newt communicate with the external auth daemon?